Women in an Era of Anti-Elitism: Responding to the Challenge of Rising Populism and its Threat to Gender Inclusivity

 In addition to accepting panel proposals, the 2019 Women in Asia Conference will host panels around a series of key themes.
 A select number of papers will be considered for publications arising from these themes, such as for the Routledge Women in Asia series:

-Stream 1: Gendered processes of generation, accumulation and appropriation of political power, Stream leader: Tanya Jakimow
+Stream 1: Gendered processes of power, Stream leader: Tanya Jakimow

 This theme explores the gendered processes of political power, examining the ways it is generated, reproduced and challenged.
 We especially invite papers that approach political power as a resource or form of capital that can be accumulated and appropriated through the (gendered) relations between political actors.
 In particular, we wish to explore the different ways that women generate political power—for example through emotional labour or acts of piety—and how this power contributes to achievement of broader political objectives: their own, and those of other actors.
 The theme is exploratory, raising new questions such as: What are the processes through which female political power is appropriated by male political actors or larger party machinery?
 What are the returns on women’s political labour, and how does this differ to the returns for men?
 How do/can women generate collective political power that challenges patriarchal relations?
 How do women’s strategies to generate political power contribute to populist politics, and potentially the (inadvertent) harming of women’s interests?